Principles on the Use of Artificial Intelligence Tools to Support Grading and the Provision of Student Feedback

 Principles

-2. Academic staff wishing to utilise generative AI tools within assessment and feedback should utilise only the University’s approved suite of digital tools for marking and grading, including Microsoft Copilot within Edge, a generative AI powered web chat tool that enables free access to GPT-4 and DALL-E 3 within a data protected environment.
+2. Academic staff wishing to utilise tools for the purpose of generative AI supported grading, moderation or the provision of individualised feedback should utilise only the University's approved suite of digital tools, including Microsoft Copilot within Edge, a generative AI powered web chat tool that enables free access to GPT-4 and DALL-E 3 within a data protected environment.
 Before doing so, permission must be sought from their College Director of Education.

-3. Academic members of staff who wish to utilise generative AI tools that are not part of the University’s approved suite will first need to seek permission from the Pro-vice Chancellor (Education).
+3. Academic members of staff who wish to utilise generative AI enabled tools that are not part of the University’s approved suite to support grading, moderation or the provision of individualised feedback will first need to seek permission from the Pro-vice Chancellor (Education).

-4. Where generative AI tools are used to support assessment and in the provision of feedback:
+4. Where generative AI enabled tools are used to support grading, moderation or the provision of individualised feedback:

 5. If AI tools are used to support the marking of student work at levels I, H and M that contributes towards the final degree award, then samples of the student work, along with grading decisions, should be considered by the External Examiners and in line with the University’s Code of Practice External Examining (Taught Provision).